Devils & Dust

-Devils & Dust is the thirteenth studio album by American recording artist Bruce Springsteen, and his third acoustic album (after Nebraska and The Ghost of Tom Joad).
+Devils & Dust is the thirteenth studio album by the American singer-songwriter Bruce Springsteen, and his third acoustic album (after Nebraska and The Ghost of Tom Joad).
 It was released on April 25, 2005, in Europe and the following day in the United States, where it debuted at No. 1 on the US Billboard 200 album chart.

 Background

 Springsteen revealed that many of the songs from Devils & Dust dated back a decade or more.
 He wrote "All the Way Home" for Southside Johnny to use in his album Better Days (1991).
 "Long Time Comin'" and "The Hitter" were written and performed on Springsteen's 1996 solo Ghost of Tom Joad Tour.
 "Devils & Dust" featured in soundchecks during The Rising Tour in 2003.
 The following year it was on the set list for at least one Vote for Change show, but was swapped out at the last moment for a 12-string guitar rendition of the "Star Spangled Banner", which he would later release for free through his official website.